Social Media Startups 2026: 351 Recently Funded Social Platforms & Creator Economy Tools

 Europe: Creator Innovation Hub

 Europe hosts innovative creator platforms and tools, with London, Berlin, and Paris serving as major startup hubs.
-European creators prioritize platform diversity and data privacy, driving demand for GDPR-compliant tools and multi-platform management solutions.
+European creators prioritize platform diversity and data privacy, driving demand for GDPR-compliant tools and multi-platform management.
+European influencer marketing spending increased 23.4% in 2024, with brands allocating growing budgets to micro and nano-influencers over celebrity partnerships.

 Asia-Pacific: Mobile-First Growth